 Not so long ago the protection of nature was an unnecessary extra cost.
 But today I would dare to say that in our society – and especially in Soča Valley, where our tourism completely depends on natural resources – we all more or less understand that sustainability should be the only way to go.
-And this cognition concerns all levels: national and local authorities, tourism trade, residents and visitors.
+And this cognition concerns all levels: national and local authorities, tourism trade, residents, and visitors.

 Of course, we are still at the very beginning of this process, but I believe we are going in the right direction.

 In our case – speaking either of Julian Alps or my Soča Valley, we have also another support – a great share of our land is already part of the Triglav National Park.
-Years ago, the park and tourism treated each other like enemies, but now we are allies and partners and we are building our strategies together.
+Years ago, the park and tourism treated each other as enemies, but now we are allies and partners and we are building our strategies together.

 Which are the main topics or concerns linked to tourism sustainability at the moment in Soča Valley?

 Soča Valley is a new destination on the market.
-In recent years, tourism in our valley has grown by 20-25% per year and two thirds of our service providers are new.
-So we are facing two basic problems: the first one is on the public level – the growth is so big that the public infrastructure cannot keep up with it fast enough; and the second one is on the level of service providers – most of them don’t have enough experience, as they didn’t have enough time to learn about sustainable growth.
+In recent years, tourism in our valley has grown by 20-25% per year and two-thirds of our service providers are new.
+So we are facing two basic problems: the first one is on the public level – the growth is so big that the public infrastructure cannot keep up with it fast enough, and the second one is on the level of service providers – most of them don’t have enough experience, as they didn’t have enough time to learn about sustainable growth.

 The four main topics which I understand as the most important sustainability challenges for Soča Valley tourism are:

-First on the list is the Soča river: the worldwide outdoor fame of our valley has started with fly-fishing, kayaking and rafting on the Soča river.
+First on the list is the Soča river: the worldwide outdoor fame of our valley has started with fly-fishing, kayaking, and rafting on the Soča river.
 Today we have many other sports as well, but Soča is still the image that comes to our minds when speaking about our valley.
 The problem is that 25 years ago, we had five local agencies on the river, but today there are around 70 of them and a similar or even larger number of agencies coming from other parts of Slovenia and from abroad.
 This is far too much; it is not sustainable and the quality of the services is declining.

 The second problem is mobility – we are supposed to be a green destination, but we have the poorest public transport service in the country.
 There are five international airports in the range of 170 km and traveling to or from every one of them, including Ljubljana airport, is a one- or two-day adventure, where you need to change the transport means at least three times.
-Throughout the valley, there are only one or two buses per day during the main season, so at least 95% of our visitors come by car and that causes traffic jams, parking problems and catastrophic carbon footprints.
+Throughout the valley, there are only one or two buses per day during the main season, so at least 95% of our visitors come by car and that causes traffic jams, parking problems, and catastrophic carbon footprints.

 The third challenge is seasonality – 96% of our tourism turnover is made from April to October.
 To be a serious destination, to assure year-round employment and permanent jobs, we need to develop winter products: we need to rebuild our skiing resort Kanin (ironically, the only one above 2,000 m and the one holding the best snow record in Slovenia) and we need hotels.
-Most of the facilities in the valley nowadays are private accommodations and camps – both are very season oriented; and we have less than 10% of beds in hotels that are supposed to operate year-round.
+Most of the facilities in the valley nowadays are private accommodations and camps – both are very season oriented, and we have less than 10% of beds in hotels that are supposed to operate year-round.

 And the fourth priority I see is the overall quality of our services.
 Soča Valley has exceptional natural surroundings; half of the valley surface is included in the Triglav National Park.
-Tourism has been growing very fast in the recent years, but to ensure the long-term sustainability, we cannot build our long-term competitiveness on the economy of scale, but rather on the quality of services.
-In the peak of the summer season, we are already touching the limit of our capacities and we need to encourage new arrivals in the remaining part of the year.
+Tourism has been growing very fast in recent years, but to ensure long-term sustainability, we cannot build our long-term competitiveness on the economy of scale, but rather on the quality of services.
+At the peak of the summer season, we are already touching the limit of our capacities and we need to encourage new arrivals in the remaining part of the year.
 In recent years, marketing has been our main priority and we were quite successful in attracting new markets.
-Now, we came to the point where we need to do more on the content side, on product development, integration of local production, development of individual experiences and the improvement of the overall quality of our services.
+Now, we came to the point where we need to do more on the content side, on product development, integration of local production, development of individual experiences, and the improvement of the overall quality of our services.

 Enter into a perfect world of outdoor adventures!
 Kayaking🛶, canyoning and climbing🧗♀️,canoeing🚣♂️, fly fishing🎣, mountain biking🚵♀️, paragliding, rafting, gastronomy🧀 and much more.
 So many reasons to visit #socavalley!#slovenia #julianalps #ifeelsLOVEnia